SCPR/snapshot-lambdas/README.md

 Required environment variables:
 * SNAPSHOT_TAG -- what you'll be using to filter the snapshots for deletion
 * VOLUME_ID -- what volume you want the snapshots to be of
+* REGION -- AWS region your volume and snapshots are in

 ## delete-snapshots
 Deletes snapshots older than a certain number of days.